 A novel based on the marriage of teenager Gregoria Cortez to New Mexico’s 1860’s serial killer Charles Kennedy.
-Available from Amazon, Barnes and Noble, or your other favorite bookseller.
+Available in paperback or ebook from Amazon, Barnes and Noble, or your other favorite bookseller.
 Includes Readers Guide.
 Published by Sunstone Press.

 “Here boy, gimme another drink.”
 The teamster slammed his glass on the battered wooden table in the center of the half-empty saloon.
 “You!” he bellowed.
 “Boy!”

 Charles Kennedy shuffled toward him.
 At thirteen, he was a big boy who gave promise of being a massive and bitter man.
 Always ragged, life had already lowered his shoulders into apparent submission and the brow below his dark mass of hair into resentful creases.
 His blue eyes were habitually squinted and rarely looked directly into another man’s face.

 “And get one fer yerself,” the old man sitting with the teamster told the boy.
 He grinned at the teamster.
 “See what he does.”

 Charles nodded sullenly and returned in a few moments with two glasses.